 21st March 2016

-Why we champion the role of the dental hygienist at our London dental practice
+Why dental hygienists are so important at our London dental practice

 Here at Crescent Lodge Dental Practice, we believe that the dental hygienist is one of the most important people in the dental health team.
 Because of this, we have four hygienists to support our patients.

 Our dental hygienists are on the front line when it comes to helping you keep your teeth fit and well throughout your lifetime.
 The services they offer – from carrying out a regular scale and polish to giving you dietary and cleaning advice relating to your teeth – have a strong preventative focus, which is very much at the core of our practice-wide ethos.

 Why visit the hygienist?

 How often you need to visit the hygienist will depend on your case.
 Some people only need to come in for an appointment once or twice a year.
 However, others benefit from a scale and polish at least once every three months.

 When you visit the hygienist, she will not only give your teeth a deep clean to remove any build-up of tartar, but she can also help you identify problem areas where you are getting a lot of deposits and how you might change your daily cleaning routine to tackle these potential decay hotspots.